GospelSounders/adventhymnals.old/03.church-hymnal/05.301-400/03.321-330/04.'Tis-the-Blessed-Hour-of-Prayer/docs.md

 title: 324.
 'Tis the Blessed Hour of Prayer
 metadata:
     description:
-    keywords: Church Hymnal, 'Tis the Blessed Hour of Prayer, &#039;Tis the blessed hour of prayer, when our hearts lowly bend, Blessed hour of prayer
+    keywords: Church Hymnal, 'Tis the Blessed Hour of Prayer, 'Tis the blessed hour of prayer, when our hearts lowly bend, Blessed hour of prayer
     author: Brian Onang'o
 ---